"Petra, run a Dispel on this thing," Magister Wen commanded.

-“Are we?”
-Magister Wen replied.
-“I don’t want to see Gwen hurt either, Klavdiya.
-But that doesn’t mean I can inference her limits with guesses.
+"Are we?"
+Magister Wen smiled.
+"I don't want to see Gwen hurt either, Klavdiya.
+But that doesn't mean I can infer her limits with guesses.
 Our actions are for her benefit as well.
-You of all people should know there are sacrifices for knowledge.”
+You, of all people, should know there are sacrifices for knowledge."

 Gwen's grandmother knitted her brows, looking pensive.
 Gwen wondered if she regretted her consent.

-“Then I am sorry too.”
-Her grandmother brushed a stray strand of hair from the arch of Gwen's pointed chin, pulling back the dark tresses from her cheekbones.
-Her eyes lingered on Gwen's flawless face, then sighed defeatedly.
+"Then I am sorry too."
+Her grandmother brushed a stray strand of hair from the arch of Gwen's cheekbones.
+She sighed defeatedly.
 "I understand, but it doesn't mean I wish it on my dearest grandchild."

-The vast space of the oversized training hall made the moment bleaker than either Gwen or Klavdiya intended.
-The abundance of space seemed to amplify the coldness, making Gwen's fatalistic choices seem more poignant than she had expected.
+The vast space of the oversized training hall made the moment bleaker than either Gwen or Klavdiya intended, amplifying Gwen's fatalistic choices.

 "Shall we check the contents of the Ring?"
 Gwen took the opportunity to pivot toward a pleasant distraction.

-Gwen swept her consciousness over Zalaam’s - or rather - HER new Large Storage Ring, sensing it attune to her mana signature.
+Before the others answered, she swept her consciousness over Zalaam's—or rather—her new Large Storage Ring, sensing it attune to her mana signature.

 Six banded metal boxes, elongated and rectangular, materialised beside her boots.

-She knelt, flipped the clasp, then released the catch.
+She knelt, flipped the clasp, and then released the catch.